ndrewpj/FastFlowLM/README.md

 Run large language models on AMD Ryzen™ AI NPUs — in minutes.

-FastFlowLM is a lightweight runtime for deploying LLMs like Gemma3 (Vision is now supported), Qwen3, DeepSeek-R1 and LLaMA3.1/3.2 directly on AMD’s NPU — no GPU needed, faster and over 11x more power efficient than the iGPU or hybrid (iGPU+NPU) solutions.
+FastFlowLM (FLM) is a lightweight runtime for deploying LLMs like Gemma3 (Vision is now supported), Qwen3, DeepSeek-R1 and LLaMA3.1/3.2 directly on AMD’s NPU — no GPU needed, faster and over 11x more power efficient than the iGPU or hybrid (iGPU+NPU) solutions.

-FastFlowLM supports full context lengths — up to 128K tokens with Gemma3:4B and LLaMA 3.1/3.2.
+FLM supports full context lengths — up to **256k** tokens with Qwen3-4B-Instruct/Thinking-2507.

 **Just like Ollama — but purpose-built and deeply optimized for the Ryzen™ AI NPU**